 Most student loan borrowers view dealing with their loan servicers in the same regard as an IRS audit or a root canal.
-Yes it is serious business, but it is a pain.
+Yes, it is serious business, but it is a pain.

-It is easy to see why so many borrowers follow bad advice from servicers.
+It is easy to see why so many borrowers follow lousy advice from servicers.
 Someone fresh out of college knows little to nothing about student loan repayment.
-The customer service representatives should be the experts on student loans.
+The customer service representatives should be experts on student loans.
 After all, they work on this stuff every single day.
 They are trained to answer these questions.

-The problem is that the interests of the student loan servicer and of the borrower are very different.
+The problem is that the interests of the student loan servicer and the borrower are very different.
 A borrower is looking for information and possibly some advice.
 The loan servicer is trying to get through the phone call as soon as possible.

 It may sound harsh to suggest that the priority of the loan servicer is to get the call over as soon as possible, but the logic is clear.
 Loan servicers are paid based upon the number of borrowers they service.
 The faster they get through the calls, the less customer service representatives they have to employ.
 The less money they spend per borrower, the more profit they generate.
 It is simple economics.

 This issue was recently brought to light when author Michael Lewis exposed Navient’s Seven Minute Rule.
 Call center representatives risked being penalized by Navient if they failed to conclude borrower calls within seven minutes.

 Putting such a strict timeline in place leaves little room for insight, discussion, or borrower education.